-A potential client asked if IDCON could do a productivity study of the hourly maintenance staff at a mill.
+A potential client asked if IDCON could do a productivity study of the hourly maintenance staff.

-My initial reaction was “WHY?” and I am sure my facial expression was less than thoughtful.
+My initial reaction was “WHY?” and I am sure my facial expression was probably one of disbelief.
 But quickly, my manners and professionalism caught up with me and I posed the same question again, this time with a more positive facial expression and an honest curiosity.

 To me, studying people’s productivity feels outdated, even insulting, so I became curious as to why anyone would put their personnel through it.